-5 LGBT Superheroes You Might Not Know About
+LGBT Superheroes And Villains You Might Not Know About

-This year, we’ve seen some of our favorite superheroes come alive on the big screen.
-And they were just as beautiful and intriguing as we imagined them to be, not to mention incredibly powerful.
-But what very few people know is that these supers have done more than just save cities and the world; they’ve also diversified comics and proved that who they like and love has nothing to do with being super.
+In recent years, we’ve seen some of our favorite heroes and villains come alive on the big screen.
+And they were just as beautiful and intriguing, bewitching and savage as we imagined them to be.
+But what few people don't know is that these supers and baddies have done more than just entertain us; they’ve also diversified the worlds of comics, TV and movies.
+Meet some of them below:

 Psylocke first appeared in the Marvel UK series Captain Britain, who happens to be her twin brother.
 Since joining the X-Men, Psylocke has been romantically linked to the gun-wielding, multi-brained Fantomex and later, to his female counterpart, Cluster.